Behavior Management in the Classroom: Guide for Teachers

 3. Role Model Desired Behavior

-It causes them to react defensively before a discussion can even begin.
+It causes them to react defensively almost immediately.
 This increases the chance that the behavior will continue to happen.
-They’ll put the defense shield up and the boxing gloves on.
-They’ll be ready to battle you each time.

 Try not to discipline a child publicly.
 I know this is hard!
 But it can be so embarrassing to the child.
 Especially if they simply lost control for a second.